• Skip to primary navigation

 Cornbread stuffing pics for pinterest

 Southern Cornbread Dressing is my favorite traditional dressing/stuffing recipe.
-I always make this for Thanksgiving.
+I always make this for Thanksgiving and family gatherings.
 I use my homemade cornbread recipe and another bread, usually Italian or sourdough as the base of the stuffing.

 A classic Thanksgiving side dish and always delicious!